8D Technologies: Post-BIXI

 Less than a month after BIXI declared bankruptcy, 8D Technologies formed a partnership with Alta Bicycle Share (now Motivate), the company that operated most of the bike share programs running systems sold by BIXI.
 This newly formed alliance between two former SVLS partners was selected by Seattle to replace the bankrupt entity as the supplier for the planned bike share program in the city.
 Seattle's Pronto Cycle Share was eventually launched in October 2014, becoming the first deployment of 8D Technologies' BSSv4 bike share system, for which 8D manufactured the entire solution (docking stations and terminals), in addition to providing the software platform.
 December 2014 marked 8D's first foray into Asia, with the launch of ADBC Bikeshare in Abu Dhabi.

 Citi Bike

 Prior to the Seattle system launch in Fall 2014, 8D's BSSv4 system was initially tested in Brooklyn, New York, for the Citi Bike program.
 These tests paved the way for the replacement of SVLS' buggy software for Citi Bike by the 8D system, which took place in March 2015.
 8D Technologies also replaced docking technology and bike station embedded systems.
 It was also announced that Citi Bike would add 92 new BSSv4 bike stations.
 This first expansion for the two-year-old program took place in August 2015.

 Merger

-On February 9, 2017, 8D Technologies announced that it was merging with Motivate, with Jay Walder serving as the CEO of the combined companies.
+In February 2017, 8D Technologies announced that it was merging with Motivate, with Jay Walder as the CEO of the combined company.